CodeYourFuture/Node-Coursework-Week3/README.md

 For this level your API must also allow a client to:

-Search for bookings which span a date (given by the client).
+Searchwhich span a date for bookings  (given by the client).

 It should accept requests of the following format: